Theme

 What appears notable

-Based on the repository, the notable angle is the breadth of platforms mentioned in the project framing rather than a narrow single-service integration.
+Based on the repository, readers may notice the breadth of platforms mentioned in the project framing rather than a narrow single-service integration.

 Before using